AubinABADIE/LearnTogether/README.md

 The server responds to a #LOGIN injonction from the client by sending this to the client.
 It is accompanied by several arguments:

  - isConnected: boolean, true if the connection has been succesful or false otherwise
- - id: the user id from the DB
+ - id: int the user id from the DB
- - role: the user role in the application.
+ - role: String the user role in the application.
 *Usage*:`#LOGON {isConnected} {id} {role}`

 ## \#FIRSTCONN